Variables in workflows

 In Next Matter you can create variables in one of the two available ways

-• "DIY" variables: normally you run the integration step without variables, look at the response, and define the value you want to extract.
+• "DIY" variables: you can run the integration step without variables, look at the response, and define the value you want to extract.

 Select variables from response body